 The expenditures are collected from the statewide financial accounting system.
 All costs associated with repairs, supplies and maintenance for all fleet items are included in the analysis.
-The fleet expenses chart is updated annually.
-New information will be available in July 2008.

 Age and meter thresholds were established based on maximum life usefulness.
 Units are identified as either exceeding their primary life cycle for either its age or meter, reaching maximum primary life in the next three years; and not exceeding the threshold within the next three years.
-The projected usage is based upon the usage reported in the preceding 12 months.
+Criteria for defining a fleet unit was established and implemented in fiscal year 2006.
+Because of the new criteria, current data cannot be compared to years prior to 2006.